Understanding eczema in babies

 - Dust

-You’ll most likely be able to tell immediately if these patches start to show up on your little one’s body.
+You’ll most likely be able to tell immediately if your baby has eczema as patches will start to show up on your little one’s body.
 At first, they might appear on their cheeks, scalps, and behind their ears.
 Slowly, if left untreated, the patches could start moving down to the elbows and on the backs of their knees.
 On top of that, if you notice them scratching their skin incessantly, it is pretty clear they may be suffering from some itchy blotches.
 Tiny pimples filled with liquid might also show up on top of the patches.

 Treating eczema quickly is key.
 Leaving it to become more inflamed or irritated will cause your child to keep scratching and spread it further.
 Some things to start doing are: